isomerpages/mlaw-corp/news/public-consultations/_posts/2018-04-03-public-consultation-third-party-funding.md

 ---
-layout: post
-title: Public Consultation to Seek Feedback on the Third-Party Funding Framework
+title: 'Public Consultation to Seek Feedback on the Third-Party Funding Framework'
 permalink: /news/public-consultation-third-party-funding/
-breadcrumb: Public Consultation to Seek Feedback on the Third-Party Funding Framework
+breadcrumb: 'Public Consultation to Seek Feedback on the Third-Party Funding Framework'
-collection_name: news

 ---

 Public Consultation to Seek Feedback on the Third-Party Funding Framework
 ---